 Step 2: Transition to local streaming

-When the camera’s live stream is accessed, the computer tries to change to local streaming.
-If the private IP address of the camera is reachable from the device and the proper domains are allowed on the network, the computer establishes an HTTPS connection with the camera to directly get the live feed.
+When the camera’s live stream is accessed, the streaming device tries to change to local streaming.
+If the private IP address of the camera is reachable from the device and the proper domains are allowed on the network, the streaming device establishes an HTTPS connection with the camera to directly get the live feed.

-Step 3: Computer requests the camera’s DNS record
+Step 3: Streaming device requests the camera’s DNS record

-When a camera feed is accessed, Command directs the computer to establish a connection to the FQDN of the camera.
+When a camera feed is accessed, Command directs the streaming device to establish a connection to the FQDN of the camera.

 The accessing device sends out a standard DNS request (UDP port 53) for the FQDN of the camera.